 Partner, Language of Caring

-; 2008.
-Leebov received her B.A. in Sociology/ Anthropology from Oberlin College as well as a doctorate in human development from the Harvard Graduate School of Education.
+Leebov received her B.A. from Oberlin College and a doctorate from the Harvard Graduate School of Education.

 Medvedeff has committed his entire career to the triple aim of advancing healthcare quality, enhancing the medication use process and empowering patients to take a more active role in their health and wellness.
 He most recently served as the CEO of Avatar International, where he worked to give patients a voice in the optimization of the care experience – a meaningful component of healthcare reform.
 His leadership and focus on organizational culture was instrumental in attracting top talent to Avatar and ultimately delivering remarkable corporate results.

 He has chaired several national workgroups including the National Changing Diabetes Program HIT group, The Pharmacy Quality Alliance’s Diabetes and Medication Reconciliation Workgroups and the Florida Behavioral Health Collaborative.
 His accomplishments have been recognized with numerous professional accolades and he is most humbled by becoming the first two-time winner of the American Pharmacists Association’s Pinnacle Award.
 Medvedeff also volunteers his time

 Medvedeff attended the University of Florida where he studied organic chemistry and ultimately received his Doctor of Pharmacy and Master of Business Administration degrees.